NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/mdef.md

 ```

 In this way, the electron density associated with the current substrate atom position is used to compute the respective friction coefficient through fitting function for each point of the trajectory.
+Visit the [CubeLDFAModel.jl](@ref model-cubeldfa) to learn more about how this is evaluated.

 ## Time-dependent Perturbation theory (TDPT)